apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/switchover.md

 kbcli cluster list-instances
 ```

 ## Handle an exception

-If an error occurs, execute the command below to troubleshoot the operation.
+If an error occurs, refer to [Handle an exception](./handle-an-exception.md) to troubleshoot the operation.